Ceyed/chatbot_dataset_builder/README.md

 # Chatbot Dataset Builder
 I needed dataset for my new chatbot.
-So I used other datasets's Q&amp;As, prepared and saved them in a custom format
+So I used other datasets's Q&amp;As and dialogues, prepared and saved them in a custom format <br />
+Q&amp;A and Dialogue's format in each row in dataset: <br />
+In single answer case: "question", "answer" <br />
+In multiple answer case: "question", "answer - answer - answer" <br />

 <br /><br />